-Many of the organisers of these raves or squat parties which take place in empty buildings and residential properties are squatters and anarchists who systematically scour the city for vacant buildings to use.
-Commercial buildings, large residences, former offices, warehouses or other disused spaces which can hold hundreds of ravers are highly vulnerable when unoccupied.
+Many of the organisers of these raves or squat parties which take place in empty commercial buildings and residential properties are squatters and anarchists who systematically scour London for vacant buildings to use.
+Vacant commercial property, large residences, former offices, warehouses or other disused spaces which can hold hundreds of ravers are highly vulnerable when unoccupied.

 For these “rave hosts” it is a lucrative business venture with large amounts of cash and quantities of drugs changing hands.
 At the same time they relish the opportunity to create a thrill by showing their “middle finger” to authority and empowering their crowd to indulge in some anarchy.

 If a property can be accessed without leaving signs of illegal activity then it is game on.
 All it takes is some bolt-cutters, huge speakers and trespassers with enough legal knowledge about squatting to ensure property owners and police are powerless to stop raves from happening.
 DJs are announced and the rave is promoted on social media channels to an eager crowd hanging around in anticipation of finding out the location.

 Organisers can move a rave to another property at very short notice if the police or owners are onto them but once a crowd forms at the location it is very difficult to disperse as seen in the notorious events at Holborn, Vauxhall and East Croydon raves of recent years.
 In May 2017 even “sleepy” Stanmore in Middlesex at the far end of the Jubilee line saw an illegal party at a vacant building which was attended by around 600 youths.